tom-seddon/b2/doc/Installing-on-Linux.md

-- the build process is deliberately designed to follow the standard(ish) sequence of `./configure && make && sudo make install`, but it is not autoconf-based so
+- the build process is deliberately designed to follow the standard(ish) sequence of `./configure && make && sudo make install` - but it is not autoconf-based, so autoconf-related assumptions may not apply

 - there are no build options other than those provided by `./configure` or described above, and no other supported way of